TCU14/DeckYuzuBuildScripts/README.md

 ### BuildEnv

 Executed by BuildContainer.
-This sets up the build environment and then builds an AppImage from [yuzu-mainline.](https://github.com/yuzu-emu/yuzu-mainline) by default
+This sets up the build environment and then builds an AppImage from [yuzu-mainline.](https://github.com/yuzu-emu/yuzu-mainline) By default
 BuildContainer is supposed to delete the container when this is done (prompting you)

 ### renovationrc